CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 The Rust official images are on Docker hub: <https://hub.docker.com/_/rust>

 I was surprised by the size of the image.
-It is big from 500MB compressed to 1.41GB uncompressed.
+It is big from 500 MB compressed to 1.4 GB uncompressed.
 But this is mostly the size of rust files.

 I don't like that this images have only the `root` user.
 I will start from the Debian-11 image and install all I need as a non-privileged user `rustdevuser`.